egesualp/growth-vs-forgetting/README.md

 ```

 ### 2. Test Models
-You can also test the model' inference performance using the same script above, with different arguments
+You can also test the model' inference performance using the same script above, with different arguments.
+You can also measure available metrics using related arguments (i.e. compute_sari, compute_rouge, compute_blue)

 ```bash
 deepspeed --num_gpus=4 finetune_v3.py \